 They, of course, needed to be changed more regularly, but at least the process was much quicker and quieter than with pads.
 I also liked how I could move more freely and exercise more comfortably without the feeling of cotton-covered plastic taped to my underwear.

-- They are associated with causes of Toxic Shock Syndrome (TSS), which is rare, but can happen
+- They’re associated with causes of Toxic Shock Syndrome (TSS), which is rare, but can happen

-- Using tampons opens you up to coming into contact with (vaginally – which is highly absorbent) bleach, pesticides, chemical fragrances & dioxins.
+- Using tampons opens you up to coming into contact with bleach, pesticides, chemical fragrances and dioxins (vaginally – which is highly absorbent).

 Switching to a Menstrual Cup

 When starting out using this cup, I was pretty hesitant.
-It look WAY bigger than a tampon and seeing as I was to put it up my personal area, I have to admit it at first seemed rather daunting (and took me back to the days of using a tampon for the first time).
-Thankfully, instructions were included on how to insert it (oh!
-And it was delivered in plastic-free packaging too!
-In case you were all wondering 😉).
-In all honesty, the first week of using this cup was REALLY uncomfortable.
-It took me a while to get the suction to hold right, so it did leak a few times, and I could feel it sitting inside my vagina so when it came to exercising, sitting down, and even walking, I could feel it sticking into me.
-Also removing it was reeeeeeally painful the first few times to (looking back it’s because I was doing it wrong), so when it came to the next month of using it again, I almost wanted to give up with it then and there.
-But I persisted (mainly due to the “eco girl” in me that refused to use single-use plastics unnecessarily anymore) and the next week of using it was surprising comfortable.
-It’s like they say, “persistence pays off!”
+It looked WAY bigger than a tampon and seeing as I was to put it up my vagina, all the fears came flooding back to me from my teen years, and it became daunting all over again.
+The first week using the cup was REALLY uncomfortable.
+It took me a while to get the suction to hold right, so it leaked a few times, and I could feel it sitting inside my vagina; so when it came to exercising, sitting down, or even walking, I could feel it sticking into me.
+Also, removing it was really painful the first few times (I wasn’t doing it correctly), so when it came to the next month, when my period came round again, I almost wanted to give up on it.

 How to Use: